syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

  {% endtabs %}

-## How to set culture / locale in Docker containers (Windows and Linux containers)
+## How to set culture/locale in Docker containers (Windows and Linux containers)

-By default, Culture / Locale which is specified in the container image will be used in Docker containers.
+By default, Culture/Locale that is specified in the container image will be used in Docker containers.

-If you want to change or set Culture / Locale in the Docker container, You should set the required Culture / Locale in Docker file.
+If you want to change or set Culture/Locale in the Docker container, set the required Culture/Locale in Docker file.

-T> We recommend ensuring whether required Culture / Locale is set to the Docker container.
-Since some Docker container may not have Culture / Locale.
+T> We recommend you check whether the required Culture/Locale is set to the Docker containers since some Docker container may not have Culture/Locale.

 The following code example will set en_US locale to the container by setting Language to en_US.